ericabxy/castle/Readme.md

 ### Look Up

 You'll notice many collectible objects are out-of-reach vertically.
-Some of them can be lowered simply by "using" (pressing SPACE or E) the pillar they are hoisted on.
-Others require you to cross certain lines on the course in order to lower them.
-The exit requires you to punch it (on keyboard by pressing Ctrl or Fire).
+They may be triggered to lower by crossing a line, punching something, or pressing Use.
+Some you must find steps to raise yourself up to.

 ### Hurry Up